 When the tree in your back yard lights up the world, it calls like a beacon to all nearby to make this annual pilgrimage.

 Living so close to DC, if you haven’t been to the National Christmas Tree, it means that you haven’t yet experienced the siren’s song.
 She has been quieter in recent years, (Where did Santa’s North Pole go?
 Fire?
-Hot Chocolate?) but she has been sending out her call for the past 97 years.
+Hot Chocolate?) but she has been sending out her call for the past 99 years.
+This winter marks the big 100!

 Four Things to Know When Visiting the National Tree